 HaYarkon St 66, Tel Aviv

 Unassumingly situated above an office building, enter through an underground parking lot and take the elevator up to discover this rooftop bar with an exceptional view of the sea and skyline.
-Suramare’s menu is sophisticated yet reasonably priced, with Mediterranean-inspired flavors and an extensive cocktail list.
-Don’t leave without exploring their underground art gallery, which exhibits the work of local and international artists.
+Suramare’s menu is sophisticated yet reasonably priced.
+They serve Mediterranean-inspired flavors and an extensive cocktail list.
+Don’t leave without exploring their underground art gallery.
+It exhibits the work of local and international artists.

 Se’adya Ga’on St 24, Tel Aviv